Market

 during the year.

-44, we report that the Company has used accounting
+checks, the company has used an accounting

 software for maintaining its books of account which

-has a feature of recording audit trail (edit log) facility.
+has a feature of recording audit trail (edit log) facility

-and the audit trail has been preserved by the Company as
+audit trail has been preserved by the Company as

 per the statutory requirements for record retention.

-For D M K H & Co.
+For D M K H & CO.

 Chartered Accountants